We focus on four complex health issues more prevalent in urban areas

 Duration: December 2020 – May 2021

-Programme: health effects of air pollution and childhood obesity
+Programme: health effects of air pollution and children’s health and food

 Working in partnership with Southwark Council’s Public Health, Highways and Transport Policy teams and Lucy Saunders of Healthy Streets, we are piloting ways to make our streets easier and safer for local residents to walk, cycle and spend time on.